 Dekoda created Koda’s Kids Foundation to provide opportunities for success for underprivileged youth.
 The organization encourages youth to set goals and reach them while putting an emphasis on health and education.
-The organization stresses the importance of character, a positive life skills, discipline, and self-respect.
+The organization stresses the importance of character, positive life skills, discipline, and self-respect.
 A phrase that Dekoda lives by is, “Sacrifice today for what you want tomorrow.”

 A PERSONAL EXPERIENCE THAT INSPIRED ME TO GET INVOLVED IN MY CAUSE WAS: